ansible-collections/dellemc.os6/docs/roles.rst

 ---------

 The `os6_xstp <https://github.com/ansible-collections/dellemc.os6/blob/master/roles/os6_xstp/README.md>`_ role facilitates the configuration of xSTP attributes.
 This role supports multiple version of spanning-tree protocol (STP), rapid spanning-tree (RSTP) protocol, multiple spanning-tree (MST), and per-VLAN spanning-tree (PVST).
 This role supports the configuration of bridge priority, enabling and disabling spanning-tree, creating and deleting instances, and mapping virtual LAN (VLAN) to instances.

+(c) 2017-2020 Dell Inc. or its subsidiaries.
+All rights reserved.